EbereJennifer/Gene-expression-cancer-analysis/README.md

 ![heatmap_of_top_variable_gene](images/heatmap_of_top_variable_genes.png)

-The heatmap reveals clear differences in gene expression patterns across cancer types.
+Keyoutcome: The heatmap reveals clear differences in gene expression patterns across cancer types.
 For example:

   - PRAD shows strong expression of gene_9176 and gene_9175
   - LUAD is characterized by elevated gene_15898 expression